 Substantive ways in which your company strives to continuously improve your level of corporate social responsibility

 How your company is unique in contrast to the competition

 The unique market segment that your company is targeting

 Tip: When responding to the questions in the application, make sure you clearly reflect what your company is doing, not what others have done.
 Make sure that the work-product you provide in response to these questions (i.e. monitoring reports, corrective action plans, other assessments, etc.) is work product developed by or contracted for by your company or that your company utilized to engage further with the factory to ensure corrective action is sustained.

 U.S. license applications only: This is an overview of the submission process for companies that wish to obtain a license for sales/distribution in the U.S. market along with answers to some questions you might have.

 NOTE: This is not the submission page.
-All applicants for a U.S. territory license should submit their application through our U.S. licensing agent, IMG College Licensing (IMGCL).
-See below for information on IMGCL and a link to their site where you’ll complete and submit the application.
+All applicants for a U.S. territory license should submit their application through our U.S. licensing agent, Collegiate Licensing Company (CLC).
+See below for information on CLC and a link to their site where you’ll complete and submit the application.

 What type of license is required to become a UCLA licensee?

-IMG College Licensing (IMGCL) is UCLA’s licensing representative for the U.S. market.
+Collegiate Licensing Company (CLC) is UCLA’s licensing representative for the U.S. market.
 They provide administrative and systems support including processing licensing applications, collecting royalty payments, enforcing against unauthorized use of the UCLA marks, and pursuing new product and retail channel opportunities.